ka-zuumi/vesicle-HMM-analysis/README.md

   <img src="vesicle-analysis-visualaid1-bare1.png" width=70% height=70% >
 </p>

 After simulating many consecutive frames of this mixture of lipids, it may be discernable to the human eye that small or medium sized domains now and then transiently form.
-To have a more concrete definition for these domains, a hidden Markov state model (HMM) may be made to differentiate lipids of different domains (hidden states) through observation of key properties (obervable states) over time.
+To have a more concrete definition for these domains, a hidden Markov state model (HMM) may be made to differentiate lipids of different domains (hidden states) through observation of key properties (obervable states) over time[^1].
 The coordinates in the PDB files are sufficient to record a few key observables states, namely the local lipid composition (LLC).

 ## Local Lipid Composition